 \noi Lastly, one of the most fascinating subjects and achievements in mathematics of the first quarter of this century is the work of Peter Scholze and his collaborators on {\it Perfectoid spaces} \cite{Sch1, Sch2}.
 These spaces are closely related to solenoids.
 In fact, the prototype of a perfectoid space is the $p$-adic solenoid.

 \noi The paper is organized as follows.
 In {\it section} \ref{Preliminaries} we introduce the definition of {\it solenoidal manifolds} and establish some of their properties.
 In {\it section} \ref{thsm} we study topologically homogeneous solenoidal manifolds.
-Some of the most important examples of compact $n$-dimensional solenoidal manifold are obtained as inverse limits of an infinite tower of finite regular covers of compact $n$-dimensional manifolds, with an infinite and residually finite fundamental group.
+Some of the most important examples of compact $n$-dimensional solenoidal manifolds are obtained as inverse limits of an infinite tower of finite regular coverings of compact $n$-dimensional manifolds, with an infinite and residually finite fundamental group.

-\noi A theorem of M. C. McCord implies that a solenoid obtained by such a tower is homogeneous, in fact it is a principal locally trivial fiber bundle over a compact $n$-manifold with fiber a Cantor group \cite{McC}.
+\noi A theorem of M. C. McCord implies that a solenoid obtained by such a tower is homogeneous, in fact, it is a principal locally trivial fiber bundle over a compact $n$-manifold with fiber a Cantor group \cite{McC}.